Guided imagery

 Precautions and Contraindications

-First-time patients should undergo a 10-15 minute adaptation test to confirm no adverse reactions before proceeding with the full course.
-During sessions, maintain seated or lying positions and avoid using recordings while driving or operating machinery.
+First-time patients should undergo a 10-15 minute adaptation test to confirm no adverse reactions before proceeding with full therapy.
+During sessions, maintain a sitting or lying position and avoid using recordings while driving or operating machinery.

-Patients with severe depression should use under psychiatric supervision to avoid triggering self-harm tendencies.
-Pregnant women and cardiac patients should choose low-intensity natural scenery scenarios to prevent physiological fluctuations caused by high-tension scenes.
+Patients with severe depression should use under psychiatric supervision to prevent inducing self-harm tendencies.
+Pregnant women and cardiac patients should choose low-intensity natural scenery scenes to avoid physiological fluctuations caused by high-tension scenarios.

 Interactions with Other Treatments

 When combined with physical therapy, guiding patients to imagine muscle relaxation can enhance effects.
-However, avoid conducting hypnotherapy on the same day to prevent excessive fatigue due to neural metabolic synchronization.
+However, avoid conducting hypnotherapy and guided imagery on the same day to prevent excessive neural metabolic activity leading to fatigue.

-Randomized controlled trials show that after 12 weeks of guided imagery therapy, cancer patients' pain scores (NRS) decreased by an average of 2.3 points, and sleep quality index (PSQI) improved by over 60%.
-Blood pressure control in cardiac patients, such as systolic pressure, can be stabilized within normal ranges.
+Randomized controlled trials show that after 12 weeks of guided imagery therapy, cancer patients' pain scores on the Numeric Rating Scale (NRS) decreased by an average of 2.3 points, and sleep quality index (PSQI) improved by over 60%.
+Blood pressure control in cardiac patients, such as systolic blood pressure, can be stabilized within normal ranges.

-Neuroimaging studies reveal increased gray matter density in the prefrontal cortex and cingulate cortex of long-term practitioners, indicating neuroplastic changes in stress response.
+Neuroimaging studies reveal increased gray matter density in the prefrontal cortex and cingulate cortex among long-term practitioners, indicating neuroplastic changes in brain response to stress.
 The National Institutes of Health (NIH) in the United States has listed it as a first-line adjunct therapy for chronic pain management.

 If individuals cannot accept guided imagery due to personal differences, the following alternatives can be considered:

-• Art therapy: uses visual creation to replace verbal storytelling for psychological regulation
+• Art Therapy: Uses visual creation instead of narrative storytelling for psychological regulation

 Selection of alternatives should be based on the patient's cognitive function, cultural background, and symptom type, with joint assessment by the treatment team recommended.